ekcomputer/water-mask/README.md

 boundsLower |	Lower region growing bounds (expressed as multiple of the region’s standard deviation).
 Higher values allow for more growing. |	[0.8, 2] boundsUpper |	Upper region growing bounds (has very little effect) |	2.5 TLim |	Texture index cutoff.
 Lower values erode more heavily. | [5.3, 6.4] NDWIWaterAmount |	Value of pixels above cutoff to show tile has water (units: water index).
-Used to throw away tiles before classification if they don't have water. |	[0.04, 0.06] for NDWI
-[0.50, 0.62] for IR
+Used to throw away tiles before classification if they don't have water. |	[0.04, 0.06] for NDWI, [0.50, 0.62] for IR
 NDWILandAmount |	Value of pixels above cutoff to show tile has land (units: water index).
-Used to throw away tiles before classification and mark as 100% water if they don't have land (rarely applies). |	[-1, -0.06] for NDWI
-[-0.06, 0.48] for IR
+Used to throw away tiles before classification and mark as 100% water if they don't have land (rarely applies). |	[-1, -0.06] for NDWI, [-0.06, 0.48] for IR
 TileSizeX |	Number of columns in processing tile |	[5,760, 16,000]
 TileSizeY |	Number of rows in processing tile |	[1,600, 16,000]
 RegionGrowing | Turn on for final classification.
 Turn off for speed while testing. | [0 1]